 Students develop communication skills through presentations and writing on a variety of environmental issues appropriate to a wide variety of audiences.
 Through environmental essays, writing for nonprofit websites, grant proposals, and other forms of environmental writing, students are introduced to a broad range of skills needed for effective communication.
 Focus throughout the course on the analysis of arguments and texts further develops students' analytical and communication skills.
 Prerequisite: ENVS 100, or instructor permission; ENG 103 is recommended.

 An introduction to policies and institutions that govern sectors most influential to climate change, including electricity, transportation, land use, and waste management.
 This class will offer a foundation to understand the actors and governing structures most relevant to climate action planning.
-Prerequisite: ENVS 100.
+Prerequisite: ENVS 100 or instructor permission.

 This course introduces students to a perspective that understands injustice and inequality as fundamentally linked to environmental problems and outcomes.
 Students will study contested ideas about privilege, power, and marginalization, while examining their relationship to environmental problems.
 Prerequisite: ENVS 100; or instructor permission.

 This course explores the field of public lands and resource management.
 A regional focus on the Western U.S. integrates with comparative examples from other regions.
 The course examines histories, current issues, and cultural trends in public lands agencies, as well as policies that govern land management.
-Prerequisite: ENVS 100.
+Prerequisite: ENVS 100 or instructor permission.

 A holistic inquiry into how humans might live the next chapter of our history, guided by the ecological principles of sustainability and resilience.
 Environmental problems and their possible solutions are analyzed critically and quantitatively; field experiences on campus and in the community involve students directly in the application of these principles.
 Themes include sustainable agriculture, green building, renewable energy, and conservation and restoration.
-Prerequisites: BIOL 130, BIOL 135, PHYS 125
+Prerequisites: BIOL 130, BIOL 135, PHYS 125, or instructor permission.

 A review of the key actors and institutions in food and agricultural policy development at the local, state, and national level.
 The course covers the history of food policy and changes to the agricultural industry.
 Topics include the politics of nutrition, food as culture, and advocacy efforts to alleviate hunger and attain food justice.
-Prerequisite: ENVS 100.
+Prerequisite: ENVS 100 or instructor permission.

 An introduction to soil formation, classification, morphology, chemistry, minerology, fertility, biology, and physical properties.
 Lectures and readings will be complemented by field trips and hands on activities as well as meetings with professionals.
 This course is suitable for undergraduate students interested in the importance of soils in agriculture, ecosystems, and engineering applications.
 Prerequisites: ESCI 105, or GEOL 101 and GEOL 105; CHEM 101; and either BIOL 130 and BIOL 135, or BIOL 151; or instructor permission.